Defending The Bultaco Honor

 1973 Bultaco 350 Pursang.
 The best sleeper of all time.
 You can't tell it apart from the 250, unless you get close enough the see 326 stamped on the jug in a tiny font.
 My buddies with a new Honda 250 Elsinore and Montesa Cappra VR could not figure out why my Bul would eat their lunch.
 The next weekend, I confessed it was a 350.
 To be serious though, I did pull many holeshots against the fastest 360 and 400cc bikes of 1973.

 1974 125 Pursang.
 See Picture.
 I am so glad Bultaco did not sell very many of them!
 The 125 Pursang was so much faster than my Shepra-S. It was bigger too as it shared the frame geometry with the 250 and 360.
 It was faster than many 250s, but only weighed 192 pounds!
 With the longer wheelbase and good suspension, I could run wide open through woops and nasty straights.
 I could not do this on the little Sherpa!
 The 1974 Kawasaki and Honda may have been quicker off the line, but I would catch them before the first turn for the holeshot.
 On a track with a long uphill, it was game over for the Japanese bikes.
 On a sand track, it was like cheating!
 Both the Bultaco and Honda make the same peak 24 horsepower.
 However the 125 Pursang makes twice as much horsepower at 7,500 RPM as the Honda Elsinore!
 This means you are shifting less often and going faster.
 The Pursang gets more power to the ground than any 125 made back then.
 Ground-power wins every time!
 The high revving pulling power the Pursang has is addictive!
 This Sang just loved the high-line around the track with the throttle pegged.
 Go into a corner a gear high, fan the clutch, then shoot out like a missle!
 A true experts bike.
 I just knew that everything else in the 125 class was inferior.
-I was competitive on this bike through 1977.
-Even in 1977, I never was giving up any power to the newer bikes.
+I was competitive on this bike through 1978.
+In 1978 I was never giving up any power to the newer bikes.
 I won over 20 races on this bike and it is my favorite of all time.
+Video: Expert on stock 125 Pursang just rips!
 Magazine editors that say European 125s were not competitive back then are full of poop.
-The problem I did have is riding the 250 or 360 after racing the 125, as I would be over-shooting corners.
-I did cheat a little, as I replaced the 30mm Bing carb, with a 32mm Mikuni.
-This swap was good for another 500 RPM and an extra horse.
 The first 125 production run had the round cylinder barrel.
 In the middle of 1974, the 125 came with the square barrel.
 There is no difference in horsepower between the two.
 The 1974 and 1975 model years were the fastest 125 Pursangs ever made.
+In fact, they may be the fastest air cooled MX 125s ever made!
 The 1972 and 1973 125s were very fast too, but weighed 15 pounds more.

 1975 - 1979 Frontera - The Frontera is a torque tuned Pursang with a bigger gas tank, lights, and enduro gearing.
 The Frontera is a very competitive enduro and cross country mount.
 There are people still racing Frontera Enduro bikes today!
 The last few years, Ignacio Chivers has done very well on his modified 1978 Frontera-Pursang hybrid in the 3,000 mile Dakar endurance rallys (what a gas tank!).
 See Chivers Dakar Video.
 The Frontera started a class of fast enduro bikes still going today (KTM EXC, Gas-Gas EC, Yamaha WR, etc.) 1977 Frontera Road Test

 1976 and 1977 Pursang 250 & 370.
 The fastest and best handling Buls ever.
-A good rider can still beat the modern thumpers on a fast outdoor MX track.
+A good rider can still beat the modern 450 thumpers on a fast outdoor MX track.
+I seen it happen at Argyll and Livermore.
 The 1976 250 pulls like an open bike, as it had so much power.
 The 76 250 was Bultaco's answer to the fast Montesa and Can-Am bikes!
-As for the 370, I was still winning races years later against the big Yamahas and Maicos.
+As for the 370, I was still winning races years later against the big 465 Yamahas and 440 Maicos.
 The 370 got a beefed up bottom end because it has five more horsepower than the 360.
 The 370 has a strong mid-range punch that the 360 was lacking.
 The 370 makes an honest 44HP.
 This is only three horses less than a Honda CR 480!
 The 1977 Pursang 370 was no doubt the best open class production bike made in the 1970s.
 In a drag race on pavement, the 370 would run even with an fast 1981 Husqvarna 430 I owned later.
-Bultaco 370 Wallpaper
+Bultaco 370 Picture

 1976 & 1977 125 Pursang.
 I don't know why Bultaco did this, but the 76 and later 125s were slower.
 These Pursangs had the same horespower as the fast 1974-1975 models.
 They were slower only because they had more flywheel and took longer to build RPM.
 The only guess I have, is they wanted them to work on muddy tracks.
 Everybody knows all 125 MX bikes suck in the mud!
 On the upside, these Buls had slightly more suspension travel and handled great.
 Most of the flywheel balancing was internal on the crank.
-However you can remove 1/2 of the material on the primary gear side external flywheel with a lathe for a big improvement.
-Some Astro guys make the flywheel look like a meat slicer!
-This was a common modification in our shop on 125 and 250 Pursangs.
-You can also just put the 1975 model 144 Pursang complete engine in the 77 frame and have an awesome bike.
+You can also put the 1975 model 144 Pursang complete engine in the 77 frame and have an awesome bike.
 It is a simple bolt-in swap.
 The later models did get a 6 speed and gear drive pimary.
+However shifting is not a good as the old 5 speed.
+I did miss some shifts when riding.
+It's not real bad.
+Reminds me of the Penton-Sachs transmission.
+The 76 and 77 125 pursangs were great for desert and scrambles racing.
 There were also some 1978 125s imported, but they are very rare.
 The 77 125 sure is pretty though!

 1978 was a blur.
-I only raced a few times that year.
+I only raced about six times that year on my 74 125.
 It was my senior year in college, and I didn't get sober until a few days before final exams.
 I don't recall much at all.
 Several times i had to stop by the admissions office and get my list of classes because I could not remember them.
 I would have learned more if I stayed home and worked in the shop.
-I don't know how it happened, but I did get my degree!
+I don't know how it happened, but I did get my degree.
+Go Aggies!

 The 1979 Pursang 250 & 370 models were more torquey than fast, and handled like a Husqvarna.
 With the longer travel suspension, Bultaco completly changed the frame geometry.
 I had a Husky 390, and you would almost swear the 79 Pursang was the same bike on the track!
 With the good low end torque, you could almost ride observed trials with them!
 Outdoor motocross tracks back then were starting to look like indoor super-cross.
 The hard charging grunt these Pursangs had was perfect for super-cross.
 Racing on fast wide open tracks like Livermore, the 77 Buls were faster.
 1979 was the first year Bultaco started using plastic gas tanks and side covers.
 Unlike fiberglass, the plastic would sun fade fast.
 Krylon does not stick very well on this plastic.
 These later models were great trail bikes!
 1979 picture